smals-belgium/shared-referral-prescription-webcomponent/README.md

 ### Reference the Web Component resources

 To continue configuring the Web Components, it is necessary to add the references to the Web Component specific resources.
-Web Components resources are composed of CSS and Javascript files (for clarity, only the additional resources are shown in the following sample code) :
+Web Components resources are composed of a Javascript file (for clarity, only the additional resources are shown in the following sample code) :

 ```html